foshcube/hangman-with-python/README.md

 # hangman-with-python
-This is a HANGMAN game made with Python but the person making it is a python novice (1 week) (I'm stupid)
+This is a HANGMAN game made with Python
+(I'm stupid)

 Website: https://damduchuy.github.io/mine/hangman-with-python